lipengyuan1994/agentic_ai_design/README.md

-# Agentic AI Design – Technical Analysis Orchestrator
+# Agentic AI Design – Stock Analysis Orchestrator

 A small, agent-style Python project that fetches historical stock data, computes a set of technical indicators with worker agents, and produces a human-readable summary report.
-The summary is generated via OpenAI if available, with a clear local fallback when it isn’t.
+It also includes a value analysis worker that evaluates fundamentals and valuation.
+Summaries are generated via OpenAI if available, with a clear local fallback when it isn’t.

 ## What It Does
 - Fetches historical price data for a ticker (via `yfinance`) and caches it in `data_hist/`.
 - Spawns worker agents to compute indicators concurrently.
 - Summarizes results using OpenAI (GPT-4 Turbo) when configured, or a simple local fallback summary otherwise.
 - Uses Pydantic models for structured outputs.
+- Uses an optional LLM-based orchestrator to plan which indicators to run and why (falls back to a deterministic plan when OpenAI is unavailable).
+- Supports value analysis via a dedicated worker and orchestrator.
+- Fetches recent news headlines and stores them in a Markdown report; also creates a final combined report.

 ## Repository Structure
 - `main.py` – CLI entry point.
-- `agents/` – Orchestrator and indicator worker.
+- `agents/` – Orchestrators and workers (technical indicators, value analysis).
 - `core/` – Minimal abstract base classes for orchestrator/worker.
 - `data/` – Project data (not required for running; cache lives in `data_hist/`).
 - `data_hist/` – CSV cache for historical data (auto-created).